 Ralph Carson, RD, PhD, is a nutritionist and exercise physiologist with over 40 years of experience.
-He is currently Vice President of Science and Innovation for Eating Recovery Centers (ERC) and the Binge Eating Treatment and Recovery Program (BETR) in Chicago and other locations.
-BETR focuses on loss of control and binge eating.
+He is currently Vice President of Science and Innovation for Eating Recovery Centers (ERC).
 Dr. Carson is an active member on the board of the International Association of Eating Disorder Professionals (iaedp) and author of The Brain Fix: What’s the Matter with Your Gray Matter.

 April is National Autism Awareness Month, reminding us to be aware of the unique challenges faced by those with autism.

 Koch SV et al Autism spectrum disorder in individuals with anorexia nervosa and in their first- and second-degree relatives: Danish nationwide register-based cohort-study Br J Psychiatry